caracatrepa/caracatrepa.github.io/docs/week1/mouthfuls-mindfulness.md

 If we don’t feel satisfied, we’ll begin to look around for something more or something different to eat.
-Everyone has had the experience of roam- ing the kitchen, opening cupboards and doors, looking vainly for something, anything, to satisfy.
+Everyone has had the experience of roaming the kitchen, opening cupboards and doors, looking vainly for something, anything, to satisfy.
 The only thing that will cure this, a fundamental kind of hunger, is to sit down and be, even for a few minutes, wholly present.

-If we eat and stay connected with our exper- ience and with the people who grew and cooked the food, who served the food, and who eat along- side us, we will feel most satisfied, even with a meager meal.
+If we eat and stay connected with our experience and with the people who grew and cooked the food, who served the food, and who eat alongside us, we will feel most satisfied, even with a meager meal.
 This is the gift of mindful eating, to restore our sense of satisfaction no matter what we are or are not eating.